 - Costa Fascinosa (3,004 Passengers)

-Older Costa ships have a sophisticated, European flair, but more recent builds, reflecting the parent company, Carnival, have a colorful and energizing color scheme.
+Older Costa Cruise Lines ships have a sophisticated, European flair, but more recent builds, reflecting the parent company, Carnival, have a colorful and energizing color scheme.
 The onboard atmosphere is casual and fun, with lots of excitement, activities and entertainment.
 Because the line attracts passengers of all nationalities, evening entertainment trends toward more music and dancing, and less toward language-based (comedy or theatre) productions.

 Most nights are informal; resort wear is fine.
 There are two gala evenings on the Caribbean cruises and at least one on European sailings; recommended dress is suits for men and cocktail attire for women.
-Costa “suggests” that guests do not wear beach clothes in the dining room or restaurants.
+Costa Cruise Lines "suggests" that guests do not wear beach clothes in the dining room or restaurants.

-The destinations served by Costa Cruises:
+The destinations served by Costa Cruise Lines

-The clientele of Costa Cruises:
+The clientele of Costa Cruise Lines

 - Atlantic Ocean